R4h4/dash-multipage-template/README.md

 ```

 If this template is helpful to you, support me by leaving a star
-on GitHub, 10 claps on [Medium](https://medium.com/@karsteneckhardt) and consider following me.
+on GitHub, clap for me on [Medium](https://medium.com/@karsteneckhardt) and consider following me.